seominseok00/Obsidian/Paper-Reviews/Constrained RL/Model-Based/Guided Safe Shooting (model based reinforcement learning with safety constraints)/🇺🇸 Guided Safe Shooting (model based reinforcement learning with safety constraints).md

 By maximizing the distance of the policies in this space, QD methods can generate a collection of highly diverse policies.
 (Note that the choice of $\mathcal{B}$ is fundamental and is dependent both on the environment and on the kind of task the agent has to solve in the environment.)

-The policies discovered during the search are then optimized with respect to the reward according to the reward according to different strategies depending on the algorithm1.png
+The policies discovered during the search are then optimized with respect to the reward according to the reward according to different strategies depending on the algorithm.

 ![image](imgs/algorithm2.png)